jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

 implementation the initial point in the hill-climber, and the random trees tr1 and tr2, are generated using the grow operator with maximum depth 2 (counting a single-node tree root as depth 0).
 That might not be optimal but it's ok for now.
-A typical result after just 10 steps (7 of which were accepted by the hill-climber) is a tree like this (ms = 0.01):
+A typical result after just 10 steps, 7 of which were accepted by the hill-climber, is a tree like this -- where ms = 0.01:

     ['+', ['+', ['+', ['+', ['+', ['+', ['+', ['-', ['/', 'x221', 'x44'],
         ['+', 'x189', 'x233']],